New York State Route 309: History

 Part of CR 112 was originally part of an old Indian trail that went from Johnstown to Hamilton County via Bleecker.
 At some point, part of the trail in the vicinity of Bleecker was converted into a plank road that served several locations and churches north of Bleecker.
 Meanwhile, NY 309 was assigned as part of the 1930 renumbering of state highways in New York to a connector highway between the city of Gloversville and the hamlet of Bleecker.

-The route used to bypass Spring Street and continue southward towards Fulton Street.
-However, the route was diverted onto Spring Street and Frontage Road around c.
-2013.
+Until 2009, NY 309 followed Bleeker Street all the way till its southern terminus at NY 29A, when it was shifted two blocks to its current alignment.